 What does BT Business broadband offer?

-- Business Mobile SIMs and phones – BT Mobile will supply your business with whatever it needs in the way of mobile communications: SIMs, phones, tablets, you name it.
-Annoyingly, though, it will not allow you to bundle any of this in with your business broadband deal, and neither does it offer any discounts for taking out business mobile deals at the same time as signing up
+- Business Mobile SIMs and phones – BT Mobile can supply your business with whatever it needs in the way of mobile communications, from SIMs to tablets.
+However, this cannot be bundled in with your business broadband deal, and there are no discounts for taking out business mobile deals at the same time as signing up for BT Business broadband.

-- Leased lines and bespoke solutions – If you have a large business or corporation, BT Business does offer bespoke leased line solutions that offer crazy speeds to firms with dozens or hundreds of employees, but as you might expect, such things are extremely expensive
+- Leased lines and bespoke solutions – If you have a large business or corporation, BT Business offers bespoke leased line solutions that offer ultrafast speeds to firms with dozens or hundreds of employees.
+However, as you might expect, this is much more expensive.

 BT Business landline packages and extras

-Depending one what package you choose, you'll get either a traditional, analogue phone line or a digital VOIP line for your business.
-Beyond that overarching choice, there will then be a number of add-on options to consider, depending both on what you need and on what you are prepared to spend.
+Depending on which package you choose, you’ll get either a traditional, analogue phone line or a digital VoIP line for your business.
+Beyond that, there are a number of add-on options to consider.

-- Four service levels for your line – In ascending order of price, they are: Value Line, where fault repair occurs within two working days, Standard Line (end of next working day), Value Line with Critical Care (within six hours), or standard line with critical care (within 6 hours)
+- Four service levels for your line – In ascending order of price, they are: Value Line (where fault repairs take place within two working days), Standard Line (repairs done by the end of the next working day), Value Line with Critical Care (repairs within six hours), or Standard Line with Critical Care (repairs within six hours).

-- Free calling features – For nothing, you can add 1571 (a free answering service), 1471 (get last caller's number), and Caller Display (so you can see who is calling you)
+- Free calling features – For nothing, you can add 1571 (a free answering service), 1471 (obtaining the last caller’s number) and Caller Display (so you can see who is calling you).